molecularmodelinglab/molecularmodelinglab.github.io/_members/kelvin_idanwekhai.md

   twitter: KelvinIdan
 ---

 Kelvin studied Industrial Chemistry at Obafemi Awolowo University, Nigeria.
 After that, he worked as a freelance ML engineer/developer and briefly worked with a few startups.
 One day he had an epiphany and applied to graduate school.
-He’s currently a 1st-year student in the lab and spends his time building models and writing software for chem/bio(informatics).
+He’s currently a 2nd-year student in the lab.
+He spends his time building models, writing software for chem/bio(informatics), and researching methods that optimize processes for chemical and biological discovery.

 Outside the lab, Kelvin romanticizes becoming a writer and writes long essays, which he occasionally posts on his blog.
-He listens to Audio Book versions of Haruki Murakami daily while walking and moonlights as an armchair philosopher in the evening.
+He listens to Audio Books while walking daily and moonlights as an armchair philosopher in the evening.